Amazon Affiliate – commissions earned from qualifying purchases

 13. Dry Goods: The Pantry Defining Item

-Pro Tip: Stay clear of round containers as they waste much space.
-Go with rectangular or square but stick to the same type of container to achieve a polished look.
+Pro Tip: Stay clear of round containers, as they waste a lot of space.
+Go with rectangular or square, but stick to the same type of container to achieve a polished look.

 14. Labeling Is Important

 When using containers in your pantry, label these with a system that adapts to changes.
 Tastes and preferences of household members change over time.
-You want a labeling system that looks great, but that can be modified.
+You want a labeling system that looks great but that can be modified easily.

 15. Where Do Spices Go?